ntustison/Histograms/Text/abstract.md

 intensity histogram.
 Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient image features, such as ventilation defects (a well-studied correlate of lung pathophysiology), as spatial objects.
-In this work, we discuss the interrelatedness of the most common approaches for histogram-based segmentation of hyperpolarized gas lung imaging and evaluate the underlying assumptions associated with each approach demonstrating how these assumptions lead to suboptimal performance, particularly in terms of precision.
+In this work, we discuss the interrelatedness of the most common approaches for histogram-based segmentation of hyperpolarized gas lung imaging and evaluate the underlying assumptions associated with each approach demonstrating how these assumptions lead to suboptimal performance, particularly in terms of measurement precision.
 We then illustrate how a convolutional neural network can be trained to leverage multi-scale spatial information which circumvents the problematic issues associated with these approaches.
 Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning